coderefinery/testing/_episodes/07-travis.md

 After you have fixed the code, commit the following commit message "restore function subtract; fixes #1" (assuming that you try to fix issue number 1).

-This will autoclose the issue since GitHub will recognize the "fixes #1" in the commit message, see also [closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).
+Once the pull request is accepted/merged, this will autoclose the issue since GitHub will recognize the "fixes #1" in the commit message, see also
+[closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).

 Then push to your fork.